On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Error Performance Analysis in the Presence of ISI

-\begin{remark}To further simplify the error performance results, we consider the case where there is no error in the decoded messages of the previous super time slots (i.e., we ignore the error propagation).
-Then, the error probability of phase 1 will be equal to the no ISI case.
-For the error probability of phase 2, we take the average of \eqref{eq_PeRihatISI} over $\hat{B}_{\msR}^{\msT_i,k-1}=B_{\msR,k-1}$ and use \eqref{eq_Pei} to obtain the error probability at the transceiver $\msT_i$ as follows:
+\begin{remark} (NoE approximation) To further simplify the error performance results, we consider the case where there is no error in the decoded messages of the previous super time slots.
+Then, the error probability of phase 1 will be equal to the no ISI case, and the error probability of the second phase can be obtained similar to the SNC scheme.
+Hence, we obtain the total error probability at the transceiver $\msT_i$ as follows:

-for $i \in \{1,2\}$, where { } $p_{\textrm{b},i}^{\msR,\textrm{PNC}}$ and $p_{\textrm{b}}^{\msT_i,\textrm{I}}$ are defined in \eqref{pbiRPNC} and \eqref{eq_pbTiISI}, respectively.
+for $i \in \{1,2\}$, where $u=\exp(-\zeta_1\pi_1v_\textrm{r})+\exp(-\zeta_2\pi_1v_\textrm{r})$, and $w_{i,1}$, $w_{i,2}$ are defined in \eqref{eq_E}.
 Note that, ignoring the error propagation gives lower bounds on the error probabilities of each hop, while the overall error probability cannot be proved to necessarily be a lower bound.
 However, in our simulation results, it is always a lower bound. \end{remark}